College Factual by our College Data Analytics Team

 $0 Net Profit/Loss

-The 8 players of the Columbia College Missouri women’s golf team are led by a head coach and an assistant coach.
+There are 9 players on the Columbia College Missouri women’s golf team, and they are led by one head coach and one assistant coach.

 Columbia College Missouri Lacrosse